 Tailored Questionnaire for other Monitoring to include soft and hard measures such as empowerment (soft) and GP visits & prescriptions (hard).

-8 week programme of learning about their condition, growing herbs, preparing them and trialling them for efficacy.
+6 session programme of learning about their condition, growing herbs, preparing them and trialling them for efficacy.

 Nurse, GP or other health professional input.